-Set up new CCX applications by navigating to Applications link from the left sidebar.
+Set up new CCX applications by navigating to the Applications link from the left sidebar.
 As a supervisor, you can see all the applications that are assigned to your workspace by the administrator.
 Any applications that you create are automatically assigned to the workspace in which you are logged in.

 Add necessary details to create a UCCX application in Supervisor Tools.
-Fill the details using the following table:
+Fill in the details using the following table:

 Enter the name of the application.
 Note that the name must consist of at least 3 and should not exceed more than 30 characters.
 Spaces and special characters are not allowed in the name of the application.